 Section 5 also summarizes the US EPA toxicity criteria used in the cancer risk evaluation for the plaintiff.
-The TCE toxicity criteria are based on NHL as a most sensitive endpoint.
-The benzene toxicity criteria are based on leukemia as the most sensitive endpoint, and therefore are overly protective for NHL.
-Because the scientific evidence does not support, or only provides weak support for, an association between NHL and exposure to PCE or vinyl chloride,2 the cancer toxicity criteria for these chemicals are also not based on NHL.
-Therefore, cancer risk calculations for benzene, PCE, and vinyl chloride are not predictive of, and are overly conservative for, NHL risk from exposure to these chemicals.
+ATSDR (2017b) concluded for TCE that there is "equipoise and above evidence for causation for all types of leukemia."
+Although the TCE cancer toxicity values are not based on leukemia, one set of oral and inhalation TCE toxicity values are based on non-Hodgkin's Lymphoma (NHL).
+Since CLL is considered a sub-type of NHL, as discussed in my report, I used the TCE NHL toxicity values to calculate TCE cancer risks for the plaintiff.
+The benzene toxicity criteria are based on leukemia (AML) as the most sensitive endpoint, and therefore are overly protective for CLL.
+Because the scientific evidence does not support, or only provides weak support for, an association between leukemia or NHL (including CLL) and exposure to PCE or vinyl chloride, the cancer toxicity criteria for these chemicals are also not based on leukemia or NHL.
+Therefore, cancer risk calculations for benzene, PCE, and vinyl chloride are not predictive, and are overly conservative, of NHL or CLL risk from exposure to these chemicals.
 However, I conservatively apply the criteria for these chemicals to estimate the plaintiff's overall excess lifetime cancer risk.